2i2c-org/team-compass/finance/accounting.md

 It includes the last 6 months of any transaction 2i2c has made (if we need more than 6 months of history, ask `fsp@2i2c.org` for a custom data dump).

 We have a copy of this sheet in an [**Accounting Transactions AirTable**][accounting-table][^airtable].
-Any columns that are synchronized with CS&S have a little lightning bolt (⚡) next to them.
 We use this to create [our accounting dashboard](accounting:dashboard).

 [^airtable]: See [](../administration/airtable.md) for how to access AirTable.